dret/webconcepts/concepts/http-header/CH.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/CH"
 title:         "HTTP Header Field: CH"
+concept-name:  HTTP Header Field
+concept-value: CH
 description: "The \"CH\" request header field describes an example list of client preferences that the server can use to adapt and optimize the resource to satisfy a given request.
 The CH field-value is a comma-delimited list of header fields, and the field-name values are case insensitive."
 ---